Smart farming: what are the economic challenges for the agriculture of the future?

 Intelligent agriculture as a solution to feed a growing world population

-French cereal production is one of the most efficient in the world, but in order to anticipate the coming demographic shock, it is necessary to set up a evolution of the farms by integrating the benefits of innovation.
-By proceeding with the agricultural transition with smart farming, it is possible to provide production of larger quantities.
+French cereal production is one of the most efficient in the world, but in order to anticipate the coming demographic shock, it is necessary to set up a evolution of farms integrating benefits of innovation.
+By proceeding with the agricultural transition with smart farmingit is possible to supply productions in larger quantities.

 Thanks to the robots, the fertilizer is dosed to its finest value and allows the maximum preservation of the nutrients of the cultivated cereals or fruits and vegetables.
 Satellite guidance, control by sensors and drones, and modeling are all technologies at the service of agriculture, thanks to smart farming.